Metromania: Synopsis

 Surrounded by oppressive machines and clueless people, the protagonist feels trapped and without perspective, but hope begins to grow within him, and he finds motivation to fight for escape. ("Escape to the Heights", "Seeds Of Creation").
 Experiencing a spiritual uplift, he feels an unprecedented connection with nature, which guides him to express himself through poetry ("All Life is One).

 His creativity is expressed by singing one of his songs in front of a crowd.
 People are mesmerized and believe that he might be the messiah they are hoping for, but he categorically denies it ("The Stranger").
 As a magical light fills his soul, it drives him to rouse the people towards a revolution against the oppression of man and the destruction of the environment by machines ("Follow The Light").

 Some renegade police officers organized into motorcycle-riding squads patrol during the night, terrorizing the citizens as the protagonist watches from his roof ("Nightriders").
 While on the roof, he realizes that the only way to escape, the means to overcome all fear and doubt, and the path to his freedom, is intensive writing ("Metromania").

-Background

-After the moderate success of Performance, Eloy decided to return to their prog rock roots, while trying to keep the 80s vibe in their music.

-According to the band's leader Frank Bornemann, audio engineer Harald Lepschies, who had previously worked with renown musicians like Herbert Grönemeyer, played a key role in Eloy achieving the exact sound they had in mind.

-As the album was on its final mixing stage, Eloy were invited to play a show at the famous Marquee Club in London.

-The show was sold-out, and Eloy were asked to play a second night in a row, this time with BBC Radio broadcasting the concert live.
-The second show was sold-out too, and amongst those impressed were Marillion, who invited Eloy to join them on their Fugazi supporting tour.

-Eloy decided to decline the offer, as Bornemann had to work on Metromanias final mixing, while Arkona, Folberth and Matziol were working on the Code Name: Wild Geese soundtrack.

-Reception

-Metromania failed to enter the German charts, being the second Eloy album to do so since Ocean first entered the charts in February 1978.
-According to Bornemann, sales were not as bad as indicated by its non-charting status, but they were still disappointing.

-Tensions returned within the band, as they seemed unable to catch the pulse of the times and at the same time maintain, at least partially, their prog rock musical identity.
-Exhausted and burdened with constant debates surrounding artistic positions and the band's future, they failed to find a common ground.
-Frank Bornemann made the decision to break up the band for a third time in late 1984, with the hiatus lasting until 1988.